jsadsad/HaulAway/README.md

 We all know the struggles of moving.
 It takes a considerable amount of time signing up for moving services and find out the right vehicle sizes and price plans.
 With _HaulAway_, we make that simpler.

-Every information is stored in our NoSQL document-oriented _Mongo_ database. _Express_ is used for our backend routing to simplify the task of writing server code. _React_ is the tool used for creating views rendered in HTML.
-Lastly with _Node_, JavaScript is able to be implemented in the backend mainly used to handle server-side requests.
+In this fullstack application, every information is stored in our `NoSQL` document-oriented `Mongo` database. `Express` is used for our backend routing to simplify the task of writing server code. `React` is the tool used for creating dynamic and scalable views rendered in `HTML`.
+Lastly with `Node`, `JavaScript` is able to be implemented in the backend used to handle server-side requests.

 ![Logo](production_img/logo.png)